AlessandroUlivi/pip2_segmentation/README.txt

 5) properly write the notebooks' markdowns.
 6) document interpolate_curve in utils.py
 7) check that the model works properly whit different depth, kernel size and padding (I can't remember if I did this already)
+8) add bce_weight and and dice_weigth to dictionary saved by summary writer in run_training_w_validation notebook.
 9) don't save all the "empty" masks for the validation and test datasets, but only some of them
 10) randomise the chunking of the images to avoid the bias of having pip2 enriched domains only at boarders
 11) join train and validation datasets when generating them, avoiding masks with no labelled pixels, to form the dataset used for the final training

+2025/01/15.
+Done:
+8) add bce_weight and and dice_weigth to dictionary saved by summary writer in run_training_w_validation notebook.